 Lawyers practice in a wide variety of areas of the law.
 Just because a lawyer is licensed to practice does not mean they are familiar with VA disability law.
 While there can never be a guarantee of success, lawyers who have previously focused on VA disability cases will typically be more familiar with the VA’s forms, procedures, and best practices.

 Additionally, there are many non-lawyers out there looking to help veterans with their VA disability claim.
 Some of these people are accredited claims agents and VSOs.
 While they are not lawyers, they are still able to help with your claim.
-Others are bad players who are neither lawyers nor VA-accredited.
-These scammers are much more likely to charge illegal, unethical fees, often for access to information that’s available elsewhere online for free.
+Others may be unaccredited VA agents who sometimes charge illegal fees, often for access to information that’s available elsewhere online for free.
 Accreditation also ensures those who complete the process are trained and educated on VA disability.

 No matter whether you’re seeking a VA disability lawyer, claims agent, or VSO, it can be a good idea to make sure they are accredited.
 Any individual accredited by the VA will have an accreditation number, which looks like this: